vechain-energy/examples-kanban-ideas/README.md

 ## Listing

 With OpenZepplin's Template for ERC 721 a set of standard functionality was provided.
-A list of all functions is available at the [OpenZepplin Docs for ERC 721](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721).
+A list of all these functions is available at the [OpenZepplin Docs for ERC 721](https://docs.openzeppelin.com/contracts/4.x/api/token/erc721).

-A combination of three functions allows to access all tokens and their data:
+A combination of three allows to access all tokens and their data:

 1. `totalSupply()` provides the number of all available tokens
-1. `tokenByIndex(index)` returns the tokenId for each token, allows to fetch all tokenIds by looping from 0 to totalSuppy
+1. `tokenByIndex(index)` returns the tokenId for each token, allows to fetch all tokenIds by looping from 0 to totalSupply
 1. `tokenAttributes(tokenId)` provides access to the custom attributes created for each token

 This is the initial loop that combines the three functions into collecting a single list of all tokens: